Is PP405 the Answer to Hair Loss?

 While PP405 follows the FDA drug approval pathway, AlviArmani made a conscious decision not to pursue FDA clearance for TR6.
 This choice was based on a core belief: hair loss is a holistic condition that cannot be fully addressed by the “one agent, one target” model required for pharmaceutical approval.

 Scientific evidence and patient experience both suggest that hair cycling involves multiple interdependent biological processes—including metabolism, inflammation, hormonal signaling, extracellular matrix dynamics, and vascular supply.
-TR6 reflects this complexity.
+To effectively address hair growth hair loss treatments must effectively address all these major issues.
+TR6 was created with this complexity in the hair growth cycle top of mind.

 Rather than focusing on a single molecular target, TR6 delivers a synergistic, dose-optimized blend of phytonutrients, tested over 15 years using advanced assays including MicroScalp™ and PCR gene analysis.